Gå til hovedinnhold

 Heat wave and eutrophication impacts on eelgrass communities

 The NORSE project includes joint mesocosm experiments across northern EUrope to experimentally test the joint effects of climate change and eutrophication on eelgrass and associatedd eelgrass communities.
-In 2024, we will run a pilot experiment at the new IMR Flødevigen mesocosm facility, and joint experiments in 2025-2027.
-The experiments will run from May-September each summer.
+In 2024, we ran a pilot experiment at the new IMR Flødevigen mesocosm facility, and experiments continue in 2025-2027.
+The experiments will be run from May-September each summer.
 The exact setup of the different experiments is not yet decided, but there are opportunities for multiple MSc students to work within this project.

 The MSc student(s) will: